Here’s what it means when it says call rejected when calling someone:

 So, instead of giving a clear message, most rejected calls get sent to voicemail or disconnected.

-How Quickly Does a Rejected Call Go to Voicemail?
+#2 How Quickly a Call Goes to Voicemail

 So, this is your reality check.